louis-langholtz/time-machine-helper/README.md

 To use administrative commands of the helper, like to delete backups, the user must be allowed to administer the computer.
 More specifically, the user needs to be able to use the `sudo` command, at least to run the `tmutil` program.
-If the user is not setup in the configuration of `sudo` (in its `sudo.conf` file for example) to run `tmutil` as root without a password, then the helper will have the user decide wether to enter their password through an external application (via `sudo`'s `SUDO_ASKPASS` mechanism), or to be prompted by the helper for their password.
+If the user is not setup in the configuration of `sudo` (in its `sudo.conf` file for example) to run `tmutil` as root without a password, then the helper will have the user decide whether to enter their password through an external application (via `sudo`'s `SUDO_ASKPASS` mechanism), or to be prompted by the helper for their password.

 For more info on `sudo`, see: